-There’s just one problem: the path of getting a job after coding bootcamp leaves you really underprepared for the programming job market.
-“We see more and more students coming to Qvault because they’re having a hard time landing jobs after taking a bootcamp or completing web development crash courses.” says Lane Wagner, author of Qvault’s CompSci courses.
-That’s why so many coding bootcamp graduates leave their 15-week course, thinking they’ll glide into a job offer, only to find the process of getting a job after coding bootcamp is painful, arduous, and seemingly never-ending.
+That’s why so many coding bootcamp graduates leave their 15-week course thinking they’ll glide into a job offer, only to find the process of getting a job after coding bootcamp is painful, arduous, and seemingly never-ending.

-It’s frustrating because it can feel like you’ve done everything right: you’ve realized getting a programming job can be beneficial to your career and happiness, you’ve picked a language, found a course, and completed it – only to struggle getting a job after coding bootcamp.
+It’s frustrating because it can feel like you did everything right: you realized that a programming job could be beneficial to your career and happiness, you picked a language, found a course, and completed it – only to have trouble finding a job after the coding bootcamp.

 Coding bootcamps and college degrees both have downsides.

-There are so many good reasons to become a software engineer – the pay, the flexibility, the job security, not to mention the personal satisfaction.
-That’s why it can feel so disappointing to struggle after finishing a bootcamp: you feel ready and excited, and you don’t understand yet what’s holding you back.
+There are so many good reasons to become a software developer – the pay, the flexibility, the job security, not to mention the personal satisfaction.
+That’s why it can feel so disappointing when you’re stuck after a bootcamp: You feel ready and excited, and you don’t yet understand what’s holding you back.

-As I mentioned above, bootcamps are a really fantastic way to get your feet wet in the programming world.
-They’re immersive, they walk you through a project like building a website or an app start to finish, and they can at least give you a sense for whether this is the work you’ll enjoy or not.
+As I mentioned above, bootcamps are a fantastic way to get started in the world of programming.
+They walk you through a project from start to finish, like building a website or an app, and at least give you a sense of whether or not you’ll enjoy the work.

 But they have serious downsides, too.
-First, the nature of bootcamps is outright exclusive for a lot of folks – there’s a huge upfront cost, and you have to be able to give up around 15 weeks of your life, full-time.
-If you have a family you’re supporting, a current job, or just don’t have bundles of cash lying around, this means you’re going to struggle to even get into a coding bootcamp.
+First, the nature of bootcamps is outright exclusive for a lot of folks – there can be a huge upfront cost, and you have to be able to give up around 15 weeks of your life, full-time.
+If you have a family you’re supporting, a current job, or just don’t have bundles of cash lying around, this means you’re going to struggle to even get into a coding BootCamp.

-In short, even if you can attend a coding bootcamp, it’s not the complete solution many people think it is – you’re still lacking the fundamental computer science knowledge that helps you stand out at job interviews and will let you actually do the job you want to be hired for.
+In short, even if you can attend a coding bootcamp, it’s not the complete solution many people think it is – you’ll still lack the fundamental computer science knowledge that would make you stand out at job interviews and will let you actually do the job you want to be hired for.
 People who try getting a job after coding bootcamp will find it harder than they expect.